erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 <hr>

 # Appendices
+The following sections explains the meaning of non-functional attributes and methodology referred and utilized in the preceding sections.

 ## Non-Functional Attributes - definitions
-This section explains the meaning of each non-functional attribute referred in this document.

 ### High-Performance: